 5. Bike through Hoge Veluwe National Park

 Hoge Veluwe National Park is the largest national reserve in the Netherlands.
-Covering some 55 square kilometers, the park is composed of sand dunes and woodlands and is home to deer, wild sheep, foxes, badgers, boars, and more.
+Covering some 55 square kilometers (21 square miles), the park is composed of sand dunes and woodlands and is home to deer, wild sheep, foxes, badgers, boars, and more.
 You can rent bicycles to explore for 5 EUR.
 Don’t miss the Kröller-Müller Museum while you’re here.
 It has works by artists like van Gogh, Picasso, Rodin, and other masters.
-Admission to the park is 11.50 EUR.
+Admission to the park is 12.30 EUR.

 6. Relax in Maastricht

 One of the southernmost towns in the Netherlands, this city is famous for having the country’s only “mountain.”
-At 322 meters high, Vaalserberg is really more of a hill though, and doesn’t take long to climb.
+At 322 meters high (1,056 feet), Vaalserberg is really more of a hill and doesn’t take long to climb.
 But this often-overlooked city is a great place to experience Dutch life away from the hordes of tourists who frequent Amsterdam.

 7. Go cycling

 As one of the most popular activities throughout the country, you would almost feel out of place not on a bike.
-The Netherlands is covered in over 20,000km of paths, dedicated to two-wheeled transportation.
+The Netherlands is covered by over 20,000 kilometers (12,400 miles) of paths dedicated to two-wheeled transportation.
 Hoge Veluwe National Park is a particularly beautiful place to ride, but the entire landscape of the country is quite scenic as well.
 Other popular places to cycle are the Dunes of Texel National Park, Kinderdijk (to see the windmills), and Lauwersmeer National Park.
 Bike rentals cost around 10-12 EUR per day.

 8. Tour Delft

 This is a fascinating little town, making it the perfect destination for a day trip.
-The town is known for its blue pottery (Delftware), but has a handful of other worthwhile sights to see too, including a Gothic church in the old town with a leaning tower (the foundation developed problems during construction so the tower leans 2 meters); the Oostpoort, a city gate from 1400 that remains from the original city wall; and the stout City Hall building, part of which dates to the 17th century.
+The town is known for its blue pottery (Delftware), but has a handful of other worthwhile sights to see too, including a Gothic church in the old town with a leaning tower (the foundation developed problems during construction); the Oostpoort, a city gate from 1400 that remains from the original city wall; and the stout City Hall building, part of which dates to the 17th century.
 The town lies just 20 minutes from The Hague and Rotterdam so you can visit as a day trip from either.

 9. Admire van Gogh’s work